jiaming-jiang/fdh-web/README.md

 By selecting all categories, we see that conformists (CFM), EXP users and explorers (XPL) mostly agree on the best beer provenance.
 Moreover, they all have a similar liking compared to users in general (ALL).
 However, adventurers have different preferences.
 By clicking on adventurers (ADV) and overall (ALL) on the plot, we see for example that they like more beers from Belgium compared to the general users (ALL).
 There is also is a huge difference for beers from Scotland.
 Overall, they have very different opinions compared to the other categories.

-### Do user from different categories like the same beer styles ?
+### Do users from different categories like the same beer styles ?

 Now that we concluded that conformists (CFM), EXP users and explorers (XPL) have similar behaviour in terms of ratings of beers towards location of origin of beers, and that adventurers (ADV) have a different behaviour.
 We can see our conclusion also applies to beer styles, which is also a very opinionated topic.
 The following interactive plot (you can click on categories) is similar to the first plot for location of origin of beers.
 It displays  for each category, the percentage of rating that go to each bear style ranked by highest percentage first.